codurance/site/_posts/2017-03-03-discovering-Codurance-during-my-first-week-as-apprentice.md

 ## Having a buddy

 It’s the first time I had a _buddy_ designated to help me in my first days in a company.
 My buddy not only provided me with a "feel at home” feeling as soon as I arrived but also was worried about my convenience—I had just arrived from Spain to spend the whole month in London.
-He has also taught me a lot of things during my first week including technical skills, time management, how to acquire new skills, gave me loads of advices and smiles.
+He has also taught me a lot of things during my first week including technical skills, time management, how to acquire new skills, and gave me loads of advices and smiles.

 ## Having a mentor

-I’ve found a mentor in previous companies, but never about technical skills and with a plan of skills acquisition.
+I have found a mentor in previous companies, but never about technical skills and with a plan of skills acquisition.
 Now I have an amazing person (technically and personally) designated to help me with my apprenticeship.
-I have no words to describe what he provided me for the first session during this week.
+I have no words to describe how much he has done for me during the week.

-I’m living a dream and I hope not to wake up.
-Thanks for existing!
+I’m living a dream and I hope I don't wake up.
+Thanks for having me!